vbousquet/vpx_lightmapper/README.md

 ## Installation

+### Blender Console

+This add-on use the Blender console for all its output.
+You need to enable the console before everything else (Window > Toggle System Console).

 ### Blender add-on

 1. Download add-on (zipped) from the [release section](https://github.com/vbousquet/vpx_lightmapper/releases).
 2. In blender, go to : Edit -> Preferences -> Add-ons -> Install.
 3. Select the downloaded file.
 4. This add-on requires external python dependencies that may not be available with your Blender installation.
 If so, it will show an 'install dependencies' button that you need to perform before use.
 Depending on your security configuration, this additional installation step may need to be performed from a Blender instance started with administrator rights.
+You may also have to restart Blender after installation.

 ### Visual Pinball X with additive blended primitives